Historical reenactment: Reenactors

 Most participants are amateurs who pursue history as a hobby.
-Participants within this hobby are diverse, ranging in age from young children whose parents bring them along to events, to the elderly.
-In addition to hobbyists, members of the armed forces and professional historians sometimes participate.
+Participants range in age from young children whose parents bring them along to events to the elderly.
+Members of the armed forces and professional historians sometimes participate.

 Categories of reenactors

 Reenactors are commonly divided (or self-divided) into several broadly defined categories, based on the level of concern for authenticity.

 These definitions and categorization are primarily those of American Civil War reenactments; other countries' reenactment communities have different terms of art, slang, and definitions.

 Farbs

 A reenactor dressed as a Roman citizen.

 "Farbs" or "polyester soldiers", are reenactors who spend relatively little time and/or money achieving authenticity with regard to uniforms, accessories, or period behavior.
 Anachronistic clothing, fabrics, fasteners (such as velcro), headwear, footwear, vehicles, and consumables (such as modern cigarettes) are common.

 The origin of the word "farb" (and the derivative adjective "farby") is unknown, though it appears to date to early American Civil War centennial reenactments in 1960 or 1961.
 Some think that the word derives from a truncated version of "Far be it from authentic".
 An alternative definition is "Far Be it for me to question/criticise", or "Fast And Researchless Buying".
 A humorous definition of "farb" is "F.A.R.B: Forget About Research, Baby".
 Some early reenactors assert the word derives from German Farbe, color, because inauthentic reenactors were over-colorful compared with the dull blues, greys or browns of the real Civil War uniforms that were the principal concern of American reenactors at the time the word was coined.
 According to Burton K. Kummerow, a member of "The Black Hats, CSA" reenactment group in the early 1960s, he first heard it used as a form of fake German to describe a fellow reenactor.
 The term was picked up by George Gorman of the 2nd North Carolina at the Centennial Manassas Reenactment in 1961, and has been used by reenactors since.